Berlin Wall

 Once the borders were reopened, family members and friends who had been separated for 28 years finally came together.

-Where to see the remains of the Wall
+Where to See the Remains of the Wall

 Near Checkpoint Charlie is the documentation center called “Topography of Terror”, which houses parts of the Berlin Wall.